Can I take out dental insurance for my child?

 Katrin Straub

-Around every second child in Germany requires braces, but the statutory health insurance often only covers part of the cost.
-An additional dental insurance for children can bridge this gap and mitigate four-digit expenses.
-We will show you when and how to best secure coverage for your child.
+Around one in two children in Germany needs braces, but statutory health insurance often only covers part of the cost.
+Dental supplementary insurance for children can close this gap and help offset costs in the thousands.
+We show you when and how to best protect your child.

 The topic in brief and concise terms

-A dental insurance for children is advisable, as the statutory health insurance only covers the costs for braces (often several thousand euros) in cases of severe misalignments (KIG 3-5).
+Dental insurance for children makes sense, as statutory health insurance (GKV) only covers the cost of braces (often several thousand euros) in cases of severe misalignment (KIG 3-5).

 The best time to complete it is between the ages of three and five, before an orthodontist has diagnosed a misalignment.